albush/WCSATX2016/WCSATX2016.md

 > Fall, and then figure out what to do on the way down.
 -- Del Close

-^ Improv is about removing any obstacles, and trusting yourself to create.
+^ Improv is about trust.
+Trust in yourself.
+Improv is about removing all obstacles, and trusting yourself to create something great.
+That's why improv has shaped the way that I create.

 ---